 Children’s Care, Learning and Development (Gorseinon)

-Students will study a range of childcare related units which will provide them with a good knowledge and understanding of working in this sector.
-Study units on this course are:
+Students will study a range of childcare related units which will extend their understanding of working in this sector.
+Study units on this course are: Study units on this course are:

-This one year programme leading to a nationally recognised qualification.
+This programme leads to a nationally recognised qualification.
 It introduces students to the occupational area, enabling them to develop knowledge, skills and understanding for working in childcare.

-The course includes compulsory work placements in a variety of work settings such as playgroups, day nurseries and schools.
+The course includes compulsory work placements in a variety of work settings eg playgroups, day nurseries and schools.

 Students need to be reliable, honest, trustworthy, well motivated and self reliant.
 Students should be at least 16 years of age.